viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

    The `confidence_threshold` controls how confident the model must be in order to present a matching object tag, on a scale of `0.0` - `1.0`, with `1.0` representing a 100% match requirement.
    The more and varied images you have captured and tagged, the more confidently your model can identify the objects you have tagged.

-   {{< imgproc src="/tutorials/data-management/transform-cam-conf.png" alt="The data tab showing the train a model pane with four tags filtered" resize="500x" >}}
+   {{< imgproc src="/tutorials/data-management/transform-cam-conf.png" alt="The transform camera component configuration pane showing the required attributes entered" resize="500x" >}}

 1. Click **Save Config** at the bottom of the window to save your changes.